Cornell Johnson Graduate School of Management: MBA program

 Johnson offers a two-year full-time MBA program, which consists of one semester of mandatory courses (core), one semester in immersion, and an optional second-year concentration.
-Unlike other MBA programs whose mandatory courses occupy the entire first year, Johnson utilizes an intense first-semester core model, allowing students to engage in an immersion (concentration) and specialize before interviewing for summer internships.
-Students who do not have a business background before matriculating at Johnson may attend a week-long MBA math boot camp to get up to speed, and orientation consists of a two-week leadership course that culminates in the Johnson Outdoor Experience (JOE), a two-day adventure-based activity in the Finger Lakes foothills.
-For the Class of 2018, the number of applications jumped from 1,704 to 1,960, a 13.1% increase over the previous year.
+Unlike other MBA programs whose mandatory courses occupy the entire first year, Johnson utilizes an intense first-semester core model, allowing students to engage in an immersion (concentration) prior to their summer internships.
+Johnson receives more than 2900 applications per year for a class size of less than 300.
 Overall, the program enrolled 284 students, up from 274 for the previous class.
 Despite this increase, the program is harder to get into, with the acceptance rate dropping from 32.4% to 27.3%.
-Entrance statistics for the Class of 2018 include an average score of 700 on the GMAT and a median of five years of work experience.
-The student body is international and diverse, with 38% of students holding citizenship outside the United States.
-Women comprise 31% of the Class of 2018.
+Entrance statistics for the Class of 2023 include an average score of 710 on the GMAT, an average GRE score of 324 (164 quant, 161 verbal) and a median of five years of work experience.
+The student body is international and diverse, with 43% of students holding citizenship outside the United States.
+Women comprise 42% of the Class of 2024.

 The core curriculum consists of one semester, divided into two halves.
 The first half focuses primarily on the internal aspects of the company and includes the courses Managing and Leading in Organizations 1, Microeconomics for Management, Financial Accounting, and Marketing Management.
 The first half then culminates in the Marketing Case Competition, sponsored by S.C.
 Johnson & Son.
 The second semester focuses on the external aspects and includes the courses Statistics for Management, Managerial Finance, and Strategy.
 This half culminates each year in the Integrative Case Competition, sponsored by Citi.